Synthetic Homology in Homotopy Type Theory: Stable Homotopy Theory

 We will need to know that suspension preserves cofibers.
 In fact later we will need to know that smash product preserves cofibers.
 So we first prove that suspension is a special case of smash and then we show the more general result.
 Classically this follows since smash is left adjoint to pointed arrow and hence preserves colimits.
-However this general statement is not easy to prove in HoTT and so instead we prove the result directly. \begin{lem} there exists isomorphisms $\Sigma X\simeq S^{1}\land X$, $\suspsm(X,K):\Sigma(X\land K)\simeq(\Sigma X)\land K$, $\suspsmtwo(X,K):\Sigma(X\land K)\simeq X\land(\Sigma K)$, moreover this is natural, in particular we will use the following facts for $f:X\rightarrow Y,\ g:K\rightarrow L$
+However this general statement is not easy to prove in HoTT and so instead we prove the result directly. \begin{lemma} there exists isomorphisms $\Sigma X\simeq S^{1}\land X$, $\suspsm(X,K):\Sigma(X\land K)\simeq(\Sigma X)\land K$, $\suspsmtwo(X,K):\Sigma(X\land K)\simeq X\land(\Sigma K)$, moreover this is natural, in particular we will use the following facts for $f:X\rightarrow Y,\ g:K\rightarrow L$

-\end{lem} \begin{proof} In \citep{brunerie2016homotopy} we see that $\Sigma X\simeq S^{1}\land X$.
-Moreover a proof is sketched that $\land$ is a symmetric monoidal product (in particular associative and communative in a natural way).
-We will accept this proof sketch for this paper.
-Since this paper was first typed up progress has been made on this problem by Floris Van Doorn \cite{florispro}.
+\end{lemma} \begin{proof} In \cite{brunerie2016homotopy} we see that $\Sigma X\simeq S^{1}\land X$.
+Moreover Floris van Doorn has manged to show the smash product is a symmetric monoidal product (in particular associative and communative in a natural way) \cite{van2018formalization}.
 Assuming the result we can prove the first isomorphism $\suspsm$ as follows

 To prove the first equation we can use the symmetric monoidal structure of $\land$, the only thing missing is naturality of $\Sigma X\simeq S^{1}\land X$ but this can be easily deduced as follows.
-Let $\Phi(X):\Sigma X\rightarrow S^{1}\land X$ be the isomorphism given in \citep{brunerie2016homotopy}.
+Let $\Phi(X):\Sigma X\rightarrow S^{1}\land X$ be the isomorphism given in \cite{brunerie2016homotopy}.
 Let $f:X\rightarrow Y$, we wish to show the following commutes

-\\That is to say we want to show for $q:\Sigma X$ that
+That is to say we want to show for $q:\Sigma X$ that

 We proceed by induction on $q:\Sigma X$ for $q\equiv N$ we trace through the definitions and see we just need to show $\cfbase=\cfbase$ which we can do by $\refl_{\cfbase}$.
 Similarly for $q\equiv S$.
 Finally for $q=\merid(x)$ it will suffices to show